oxinabox/oxinabox.github.io/_posts/2017-01-19-JuliaPro-first-impressions.md

 Installing seemed clean, easy and quick.
 Faster than building from source that is for sure.
 Installed looked basic, but functional.
 Nothing insane in the user agreement.
 To install for all users, I had to close and restart the installer, rather than being prompted to escalate privilege.
 Which is marginally annoying, but not a big deal.
 Took less than 5 minutes to install.

 I went to start Juno.
 Typed Juno into that start bar.
 Up came "Juno for JuliaPro".
 When it started, it ran a process to initialize -- which took about as long as the installer in the first place.
-It was handfree, and once it started Juno was working fine.
+It was hands free, and once it started Juno was working fine.
 I restarting it, and it seemed like the completion wasn't working, but it kicked in after a minute or so, so all is good.

 Tested console, it works, and code 'completion works.